This is a write-up of my talk Crafting Maintainable Laravel Applications given at Laracon AU.

 Along these lines, don't customize the

 App namespace.
 Taylor and Jeffrey Way rejected this pattern a while back.
 Even the

-app:name artisan command was removed.
+app:name artisan command was removed from Laravel.
 Despite all this, I still see projects renaming the

 App namespace.
 That's 23 spots to maintain and manage.

-I know it's just a search and replace, but it adds friction to common developer actions like copying and pasting code from from a StackOverflow, Laracasts, or the documentation.
+I know it's just a search and replace, but it adds friction to common developer actions like copying and pasting code from StackOverflow, Laracasts, or the documentation.

-Regardless of customizing the namespace or not, I always encourage using
+Regardless of customizing the namespace or not, I definitely encourage using

 morphMap for any polymorphic or dynamic model relationships saved to the database.
 Doing so will decouple your code from your database.